How Long is Cooked Salmon Good For?

-We'll talk about preserving salmon in this articles.
+We’ll talk about preserving salmon in this article.
 Preservation can be done in specific ways depending on the state of salmon: raw or cooked.

-- Preservation of a raw fish and cooked fish are two different things, and there are few things in between as well.
+Preservation of raw fish and cooked fish are two different things, and there are few things in between as well.
 Salmon preservation can be done more easily with smoked and canned salmon.

-- Use by date indicates that a substance should be consumed by stated date and consumption after stated date can be risky.
+- Use by date indicates that a substance should be consumed by the stated date and consumption after a stated date can be risky.

-- Sell by date indicates that a substance should be sold by stated date as it'll have the best quality till that time.
+The sell-by date indicates that a substance should be sold by the stated date as it’ll have the best quality till that time.
 It can be consumed after that date.
 Salmon is always marked with Sell by date, which means we have few more days to preserve this food!

 - Getting back to the dish, consider a dish to be a chain where every link is an edible ingredient used during preparation.
 Every chain is as strong as the weakest link and similarly, preservation time for any dish is equivalent to the smallest preservation time of any of its ingredients.

-- To preserve a cooked salmon, it's very important to understand that preservation heavily depends on 2 things: Method of preparation and Ingredients used.
+- To preserve a cooked salmon, it’s very important to understand that preservation heavily depends on 2 things: The method of preparation and the ingredients used.

-- Removing pin bones can be a great help in cooking, eating and preserving a cooked salmon.
-It's a simple task that can be done with the help of pliers.
-Just feel the pin bones on sides and fillets and pluck them out!
+Removing pin bones can be a great help in cooking, eating, and preserving a cooked salmon.
+It’s a simple task that can be done with the help of pliers.
+Just feel the pin bones on the sides and fillets and pluck them out!

-- Preparing a salmon in oven enhances the taste of the meal by manifold.
-This method is useful for any part of the salmon: sides, steaks or fillets.
+Preparing a salmon in the oven enhances the taste of the meal by manifold.
+This method is useful for any part of the salmon: sides, steaks, or fillets.
 If salmon preparation is done over weekends, we may want to choose roasting and broiling and even En Papillote for delicious preparation.
-You can find preparation method details on New York Times website - www.cooking.nytimes.com.

-- Preservation of cooked salmon can be done easy if salmon is cooked with quality ingredients.
+- Preservation of cooked salmon can be done easily if salmon is cooked with quality ingredients.
 We may want to choose herbs sauce over emulsions if preservation is part of the plan.
-Also, preservation should be considered only if we have enough resources such as refrigerator or freezer available.
+Also, preservation should be considered only if we have enough resources such as a refrigerator or freezer available.